AndyObtiva/glimmer-cs-gladiator/README.md

 ### App Is Not Responding

-If you run the `gladiator` command from the root directory or some parent directory to many projects, it assumes that is the project directory and attempt to pre-load all files, taking a very long time and not responding for quite a while.
+If you run the `gladiator` command from the root directory or some parent directory to many projects, it assumes that is the project directory and attempts to pre-load all files (just part of Gladiator's architectural design and assumptions for optimizing use per project), taking a very long time and not responding for quite a while.

 To avoid this problem, always make sure you are running the `gladiator` command from a single project's directory.

-Also, if you encounter this issue with projects that contain a lot of extra files that you do not need to edit, you could later open the generate `.gladiator` file at the root of the project directory and add unnecessary subdirectories to the `ignore_paths` array.
+Also, if you encounter this issue with projects that contain a lot of extra files that you do not need to edit, you could later open the generated `.gladiator` file at the root of the project directory and add unnecessary subdirectories to the `ignore_paths` array.

 ## TODO